 Whether or not to breastfeed your baby is a very personal choice and your decision to make.
 There are several advantages to breastfeeding and providing breast milk to your baby.
 These include fewer infections and health problems in the baby.
 It can also help you decrease future risk of diseases and help lose weight.
-Prior to pregnancy you may consider lactation classes which are offered at our hospital locations as well as other locations in the city.
+Prior to delivery you may consider a lactation class.
 After delivery your nurses and lactation consultants are great resources.
 We have provided you with a helpful book of information made by Allina called "Beginnings: pregnancy, birth and beyond".
 This book provides helpful instructions, tips and illustrations for breastfeeding.
-This can be found in Chapter 11 on page 205.
+This can be found in Chapter II on page 205.
 In addition, you can also watch a short video called "Breastfeeding your baby" at www.allinahealth.org/pregnancy.